-In the first quarter of 2016, average all-currency and SGD LCR were 119% and 504% respectively, well above the regulatory minimum requirements of 70% and 100%.
+In the first quarter of 2017, the average all-currency and SGD LCRs were 138% and 522% respectively.
+This is an increase from the corresponding 2016 fourth quarter average of 133% and 500%.
+The LCR remains well above the regulatory minimum requirements of 80% and 100%.
 DBS maintains a healthy liquidity position by keeping a stable balance sheet structure that is supported by a diversified funding base.